albertlauncher/documentation/src/_docs/installing.md

 There are two ways to get Albert: Using a package manager or building Albert from the sources.
 Using a package manager is highly recommended, since it is less error prone and the necessary dependencies are pulled automatically.

 ## Using package managers
-Arch Linux is the only distro maintaining a package in the [official repositories](https://www.archlinux.org/packages/community/x86_64/albert/) so far.
+Arch Linux has a package in the [official repositories](https://www.archlinux.org/packages/community/x86_64/albert/).
+[Void Linux](https://voidlinux.org/) has Albert in the standard repo: `sudo xbps-install albert`.

 For all other distros you have to use the prebuilt binaries hosted at openSUSE Build Service.

 ### Prebuilt binary packages - [openSUSE Build Service](https://build.opensuse.org/package/show/home:manuelschneid3r/albert)